edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

 1. Navigate to the **Access Rules** page.
     {{ SECURITY_NAV }} **Access Rules**.
 2. Click **+ New Access Ruleset**.
 3.  <a id="create-name" />In the **Name of Rule** option, type the unique name by which this access rule will be identified.
-This name should be sufficiently descriptive to identify it when setting up a Security App configuration.
+This name should be sufficiently descriptive to identify it when setting up a Security Application configuration.
 4. Define the desired whitelists, accesslists, and blacklists.

     1. From the **Add an Access Control** option, select the [desired category](#basic-access-controls) (IP, Country, Referrer, etc.).